mabragor/cl-matchstick/README.md

   * (COLLECT-WHILE subpattern) -- greedily consume elements of the list, as long as they match the pattern
   * (COLLECT-UNTIL subpattern) -- shortcut to (COLLECT-WHILE (NOT subpattern))
   * (CAP name subpattern) -- "capture" value of subpattern in a name (becomes visible inside the body)
+  * (QUOTE smth) -- compares smth with expression using EQUAL

 So far that's all special forms we have -- maybe more will be added once I figure out I need them for CL-VHDL project destructuring.